pathint/reoa/README.md

 1. *CellComp*.
 The `cellcomp` program is applicable to small-scale cell-line data which include only a few (e.g. two or three) technical replicates.
 See [below](https://github.com/pathint/reoa#small-scale-cell-line-data-with-two-or-three-technical-replicates) for usage.

+2. *OneComp*.
+The `onecomp` program is applicable to the datasets with only one case sample and possibly one control sample.
+See [below](https://github.com/pathint/reoa#small-scale-cell-line-data-with-two-or-three-technical-replicates) for usage.

 If you publish results from using this program, please cite the following paper.